AN ISLAND BOUGHT FOR A PRICE!

 A FULL-SCALE REBELLION

-Although the Templar massacre managed to quell this single revolt, seeds were firmly sown for a full-scale rebellion.
+Although the Templar massacre of 1192 managed to quell a single revolt, the seeds were firmly sown for full-scale rebellion.
 Hatred for the monks was rife and blood vengeance became the renewed rallying call for all Cypriot men of fighting age.
-Many regarded the warrior monks as an occupying force and a full scale civil war took hold on the island.
-This would eventually force the Templar administration to take steps to aleviate the situation.
-They slightly eased taxation, which brought an uneasy peace for a while, but their control of the island began to wane.
-Several Cypriots continued to fight on and it soon became evident that although the Knights Templar were highly skilled warriors, there were not enough of them to properly police the whole island.
-Local Cypriot militias often had the upper hand, eventually leading to the Templar administrations position on the island becoming untenable.
+The warrior monks were now regarded as an occupying force and a state of civil war soon took hold on the island.
+This forced the Templar administration to take steps to aleviate the situation.
+They slightly eased taxation, which brought an uneasy peace for a while, but their control of the island had already began to wane.Â

 GUY DE LUSIGNAN

 The eventual departure of the Knights Templar from Cyprus came after control of the island was transferred to the deposed King of Jerusalem, Guy De Lusignan.
 The forces of Saladin had just defeated the king and after losing his kingdom of Jerusalem, he promptly sought to established a new Kingdom in Cyprus.
-His administration introduced a much fairer system of taxation and this effectively ended the civil war.
-He went on to rule the island in relative peace.
+His administration immediately restored some of the confiscated lands to the local Cypriot nobles and they introduced a much fairer system of taxation.
+This effectively ended the civil war and the Franks would go on to rule the island in relative peace for several years.Â

 INTERESTING FACTS OF CYPRIOT TEMPLAR LEGACIES

-The Templar administration in Cyprus significantly influenced Cypriot society through military power, economic development, and cultural integration.
-Their legacy on the island continues to be a subject of fascination.
-Many suggest that their tenure on the island directly reflects their complex role in medieval society.
-The Knights Templar played a pivotal role on the island by introducing Latin culture to certain sections of Cypriot society.
-Templar interaction with local Cypriots led to a unique blend of Latin and Greek cultures that helped to produce a new Cypriot identity.
-They introduced Western art, and the Templar commanderies often served as centres of knowledge, preserving manuscripts and promoting education.
-The Knights Templar introduced Western Christian practices and rituals to the island, and they went on to build several churches and monasteries.
-This contributed to the architectural heritage of Cyprus, and there are still several ruins of Templar structures all over the island, particularly in the district of Larnaca.
+The Knights Templar largely introduced Latin culture and religion to certain sections of Cypriot society.
+This directly led to a unique blend of Latin and Greek cultures that helped to produce a new unique Cypriot identity.
+They also went on to introduce Western art, and the Templar commanderies often served as centres of knowledge by preserving manuscripts and promoting education.
+The Knights Templar introduced Western Christian practices and rituals to the island.
+They also contributed greatly to architectural heritage of Cyprus through their building program.
+This included the introduction of several Latin churches and monasteries.
+Several ruins of Templar structures still remain all over the island, particularly within the district of Larnaca.

-The Knights Templar also played a vital military role, defending Cyprus against Muslim forces and pirates.
-They also used Cyprus as an important strategic base for launching further Crusades to the east.
-The Templars maintained a significant presence in their capital city, Nicosia and they established commanderies and military bases throughout the island.
-Kolossi and its castle, in the district of Limassol, was used as a major garrisoned commandery and the port city of Famagusta, in the east, became a crucial Templar base for trade and military operations.
-They were also instrumental in fortifying coastal cities against pirate raids and invasions and they also developed a naval presence that helped to protect maritime trade in the whole of the Eastern Mediterranean.
-The often collaborated with other Latin Christian orders, such as the Knights Hospitaller.
-These collaborations led to further shared defence and administration that helped to maintain ties with several European monarchs.
-This enabled them to to gain support for their causes and allowed Cyprus to become a significant stop for pilgrims travelling to and from the Holy Land.
+The Knights Templar were instrumental in fortifying coastal cities against pirate raids.
+They developed a strong naval presence in Cyprus.
+This would help to protect maritime trade in the whole of the Eastern Mediterranean.
+The Templars also collaborated with other Latin Christian orders, such as the Knights Hospitaller.
+These collaborations led to further shared defence and administration that helped to maintain ties with several European monarchs, who often supplied support when and where necessary.
+Cyprus became a significant stop for pilgrims travelling to and from the Holy Land.Â